slatedocs/slate/source/includes/_endpoint-variable.md

 subvariables_catalog | URL | For arrays, link to a Shoji Catalog of subvariables resolution | string | Present in datetime variables.
 Current resolution of data rollup_resolution | string | Present in datetime variables.
-Resolution used for rolled up summaries geodata | URL | Present only in categoricals that have geodata associated.
-Points to the catalog of geodatums related to this variable.s
+Resolution used for rolled up summaries geodata | URL | Present only in variables that have geodata associated.
+Points to the catalog of geodata related to this variable.